Introducing tools to test Higgs interactions via $WW$ scattering I: one-loop calculations and renormalization in the

 From the last operator in (\ref{eq: lag4}), and taking into account the definitions above, we will just need for this study the first term in the expansion of $\partial^{\nu}\mathcal{G}(h)$, so we define the new coupling $\zeta \equiv b_1 \chi$.
-In what concerns the Higgs potential $V(h)$, we will parameterize the departures from the SM trilinear and quartic self couplings using the parameters $d_{3,4}$ such that $\lambda_{3,4}=d_{3,4}\lambda$, being $\lambda$ the only SM Higgs self-interaction $\lambda=M_h^2/(2v^2)$ coupling. \myspace The relevant HEFT for our processes up to NLO is then the sum of $\mathcal{L}_2$, $\mathcal{L}_4$ and the gauge fixing and Faddeev-Popov terms
+In what concerns the Higgs potential $V(h)$, we will parametrize the departures from the SM trilinear and quartic self-couplings using the parameters $d_{3,4}$ such that $\lambda_{3,4}=d_{3,4}\lambda$, with $\lambda$ being the only SM Higgs self-interaction $\lambda=M_h^2/(2v^2)$ coupling. \myspace The relevant HEFT for our processes up to NLO is then the sum of $\mathcal{L}_2$, $\mathcal{L}_4$ and the gauge fixing and Faddeev-Popov terms

 In the custodial limit and using an arbitrary gauge, the last two pieces are built using the following functions

 where $f^{\prime}$ stands for the $SU(2)_L\times U(1)_{\mathcal{Y}}$ transformation of the function $f$ and $\alpha_a$ the gauge parameters.\myspace We could enrich the HEFT with additional $SU(2)$ singlets $h^1(=h), h^2, h^3, \ldots$ and a term